“I was always looking outside myself for strength and confidence, but it comes from within. It is there all the time.” - Anna Freud

 Psychodynamic Psychotherapy

-in West London & Online
+in Central London & Online

 “There is no greater agony than bearing an untold story inside you.”